bit-tasks/dependency-update/README.md

 # Bit Dependency Update for CI/CD Pipelines

-This task simplifies the process of keeping dependencies in a Bit workspace up to date.
-It can be triggered manually, by a scheduled job, or in response to component release events on the Bit platform.
+This task generates a pull request to update dependencies, Bit components, and environments used by the Bit workspace in your Git repository.
+It streamlines the process of keeping your Bit workspace up to date through scheduled jobs, manual runs, or component release events on the Bit platform.

-Once triggered, the task automatically generates a pull request with the updated dependencies, allowing the team to review and merge the changes.
+This task allows you to modify and update components using Cloud Workspaces and Hope AI on the Bit Platform, while ensuring your repository stays synchronized with these changes.

 ## Types of dependency updates

-1. **External Dependencies**: Updates packages and Bit components that are not maintained in the workspace but are used by the workspace components (refer to the `version-update-policy` input for more details).
+1. **External Dependencies**: Updates packages and Bit components that are not maintained in the workspace but are used by the workspace components.
-2. **Workspace Components**: Updates Bit components that are maintained within the workspace, including changes to their source files, dependencies, and configurations.
+2. **Workspace Components**: Updates Bit components that are maintained in the workspace, including changes to their source files, dependencies, and configurations.
 3. **Environments (envs)**: Updates reusable development environments used by workspace components.

 ## Inputs